marsdrums/test-tutorial/visual-quality/index.md

 # Color spaces and gamma correction

-In the digital domain, colors are represented using numerical values, typically in three or more dimensions.
-These numerical values are then interpreted by devices like screens, printers, and cameras to produce visible colors.
-The most widespread color representation is RGB.
-As you probably already know, RGB is a color system that combines three color components (Red, Green, and Blue) to represent all the visible spectrum colors.
-When all are combined at full intensity, they create white light.
+In the digital world, colors are expressed through numerical values, often spanning three or more dimensions.
+Devices such as screens, printers, and cameras interpret these values to display visible colors.
+The RGB color model is the most commonly used representation.
+As you likely know, RGB stands for Red, Green, and Blue, the three primary color components combined to reproduce a wide range of colors from the visible spectrum.
+When all three components are combined at full intensity, they produce white light.

 The problem is that the RGB color encoding is somehow abstract.
 Each device may have a different way of interpreting the numerical values, resulting in unconsistent results across different devices.
 For this reason, when we talk about colors, we usually refer to a so-called ***color space***.